LSFN/-archived-lsfn-2016/protobuf/vessel-environment-protocol-README.md

 ### Protocol Version ###

-Every packet is sent with a string-based protocol version.
+Every packet is sent with a string-based protocol version in the field `protocolVersion`.

 #### Protocol Version Negotiation ####